 The proposed methodology can be extended to a variety of scenarios.
 First, the \texttt{ppDSC} algorithm involves multiple steps.
 The methods used in some steps are quite general and can be applied in other contexts.
 For example, the proposed bias-adjustment procedure can be used in other stochastic block models in different distributed SVD frameworks, e.g., \citet{fan2019distributed,arroyo2021inference}.
+The method for computing the local eigenspaces can also be replaced with the tensor-based method, e.g., \citet{jing2021community}.
 Second, it is well-known that privacy could be amplified by sampling \citep{balle2018privacy}.
 With the same level of noise from privacy preservation, a DP algorithm with sampled data leaks less privacy than that with all data.
 Therefore, it is desirable to study the trade-off between privacy gain and information loss when sampling the network entries in network analysis.
 Third, for statistical convenience, we consider the local-DP \citep{duchi2018minimax} protection of networks.
 We may extend the proposed methods in the context of central DP.
 Fourth, we focus on the distributed learning framework with only one round of communication.
-It is desirable to extend the results to the distributed framework with multiple rounds, say the communication-efficient distributed power method \citep{li2021communication}.
+It is desirable to extend the results to the distributed framework with multiple rounds, say the communication-efficient distributed power method \citep{guo2021privacy}.
 Last but not least, the method and theory for estimating $K$ can be an interesting topic to explore in the future. \citep{fishkind2013consistent,li2020network,ma2021determining}.